brennier/quicktex/README.md

 2. QuickTex keywords are automatically triggered after a space.
 This allows you to have seamless expansions that don't slow you down and allow you to type keyword after keyword in rapid sucession.

 3. QuickTex is very fast.
-Since the code written completely in Vimscript, QuickTex expands keywords instanteously.
+Since the code is written completely in Vimscript, QuickTex expands keywords instanteously.
 Programming similar functionality into a snippets plugin would be significantly slower, especially when you include the context dependence for math mode.

-#### Here's a little table that display some of the main differences:
+#### Here's a little table that displays some of the main differences:
 | Features          | QuickTex          | UltiSnips         | Abbreviations     |
 | ----------------- | ----------------- | ----------------- | ----------------- |
 | Trigger Key       | `<Space>`         | `<Tab>`           | Any non-word character |